Nicki Minaj Mansion Burglarized: $200K Stolen, Home Trashed, Art Destroyed

 Do you think Nicki Minaj and Drake will make any new music together in 2017?
 Will Nicki Minaj speak out about the robbery?
 Let us know what you think in the comment section below.

-[Featured Image by Kevin Winter / Staff / Getty Images]
+[Featured Image by Kevin Winter/Staff/Getty Images]